 As soon as the application file is complete with the references and in-country comments (we will ask all other WFTO members in the same country to comment on the organisation applying for membership), the WFTO Board considers the application for approval.
 If your application is approved, you will be invoiced for membership fees and receive provisional membership status once the payment is confirmed.

-STEP 2 : become a WFTO full member
+STEP 2 : Becoming a WFTO Full Member

 The procedure for gaining full membership depends on the type of your organization: